You are now leaving GSK’s website

 Things to remember 2

-Keep Nucala and all medications out of the reach and sight of children.
+Keep Nucala and all medications out of the sight and reach of children.

 How to store your pen: